MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignmentSubmissionResource.md

 ## SYNOPSIS
 Add an educationSubmissionResource to a submission resource list.
 Only teachers and students can perform this operation.
-The operation will not succeed if the **allowStudentsToAddResources** flag is not set to `true`.
+The operation will not succeed if the allowStudentsToAddResources flag is not set to true.
 To create a new file-based resource, upload the file to the resources folder associated with the submission.
 If the file doesn't exist or is not in that folder, the POST request will fail.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaEducationClassAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Beta.Education/New-MgBetaEducationClassAssignmentSubmissionResource?view=graph-powershell-beta)

 ## SYNTAX